ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >         short_name: thetao
 >         preprocessor: prep_timeseries_2
 >     scripts:
 >       timeseries_diag:
 >         script: ocean/diagnostic_timeseries.py
 >~~~
 >{: .source}
 {: .solution}

 >## Challenge : How to write a recipe with multiple preprocessors
 > We now know that a recipe can have more than one diagnostic, variable or preprocessor.
 As we saw in the examples so far, we can group preprocessors with a single user defined name and can have more than one such preprocessor group in the recipe as well.
-Write two different preprocessors - one to regrid the data to a 1x1 resolution and the second preprocessor to mask out sea and ice grid cells before regridding to the saem resolution.
+Write two different preprocessors - one to regrid the data to a 1x1 resolution and the second preprocessor to mask out sea and ice grid cells before regridding to the same resolution.
 In the second case, ensure you perform the masking first before regridding (hint: custom order your operations).
 Now, use the two preprocessors in different diagnostics within the same recipe.
 You may use any variable(s) of your choice.
 Once you succeed, try to add new datasets to the same recipe.
 Placeholders for the different components are provided below:
 >
 >> ## Recipe
 >>